-- 1. Online platforms shall suspend, for a reasonable period of time and after having issued a prior warning, the provision of their services to recipients of the service that frequently provide manifestly illegal content. - 2.
-Online platforms shall suspend, for a reasonable period of time and after having issued a prior warning, the processing of notices and complaints submitted through the notice and action mechanisms and internal complaints-handling systems referred to in Articles 14 and 17, respectively, by individuals or entities or by complainants that frequently submit notices or complaints that are manifestly unfounded. - 3.
-Online platforms shall assess, on a case-by-case basis and in a timely, diligent and objective manner, whether a recipient, individual, entity or complainant engages in the misuse referred to in paragraphs 1 and 2, taking into account all relevant facts and circumstances apparent from the information available to the online platform.
-Those circumstances shall include at least the following: - (a) the absolute numbers of items of manifestly illegal content or manifestly unfounded notices or complaints, submitted in the past year; - (b) the relative proportion thereof in relation to the total number of items of information provided or notices submitted in the past year;
+1. Providers of oOnline platforms shall suspend, for a reasonable period of time and after having issued a prior warning, the provision of their services to recipients of the service that frequently provide manifestly illegal content.

-- (c) the gravity of the misuses and its consequences; - (d) the intention of the recipient, individual, entity or complainant. - 4.
-Online platforms shall set out, in a clear and detailed manner, their policy in respect of the misuse referred to in paragraphs 1 and 2 in their terms and conditions, including as regards the facts and circumstances that they take into account when assessing whether certain behaviour constitutes misuse and the duration of the suspension.
+- 2. Providers of Online platforms shall suspend, for a reasonable period of time and after having issued a prior warning, the processing of notices and complaints submitted through the notice and action mechanisms and internal complaints-handling systems referred to in Articles 14 and 17, respectively, by individuals or entities or by complainants that frequently submit notices or complaints that are manifestly unfounded. - 3.
+When deciding on the suspension, providers of oOnline platforms shall assess, on a case-by-case basis and in a timely, diligent and objective manner, whether a recipient, individual, entity or complainant engages in the misuse referred to in paragraphs 1 and 2, taking into account all relevant facts and circumstances apparent from the information available to the provider of the online platform.
+Those circumstances shall include at least the following: - (a) the absolute numbers of items of manifestly illegal content or manifestly unfounded notices or complaints, submitted in a given time framethe past year; - (b) the relative proportion thereof in relation to the total number of items of information provided or notices submitted in the past yeara given time frame; - (c) the gravity of the misuses, including the nature of illegal content, and of its consequences; - (d) where it is possible to infer it, the intention of the recipient, individual, entity or complainant. - Providers of Online platforms shall set out, in a clear and detailed manner, their policy in respect of the misuse referred to in paragraphs 1 and 2 in their terms and conditions, including as regards the facts and circumstances that they take into account when assessing whether certain behaviour constitutes misuse and the duration of the suspension.

-Article 21 Notification of suspicions of criminal offences
+Notification of suspicions of criminal offences